 You May Like

-Just as the 1955 season, the 1956 season was even jam-packed for this budding star who was seen in a number of theatre productions such as Frederick Knott's ‘Dial M For Murder’, Inge's ‘Bus Stop’ and John van Druten's ‘I Am A Camera’.
+In the year 1956, this budding star was seen in a number of theatre productions, such as Frederick Knott's ‘Dial M For Murder,’ Inge's ‘Bus Stop,’ and John van Druten's ‘I Am A Camera.’

-In 1959, he made his debut on television for ‘Armstrong Circle Theatre’, in the episode, ‘The Jailbreak’.
-Ever since then, he made regular guest appearances in several television shows including, ‘Naked City’, ‘The Untouchables’, ‘Route 66’, ‘The Twilight Zone’, ‘The Outer Limits’, ‘The Fugitive’ and so on.
+In 1959, he made his television debut in ‘Armstrong Circle Theater,’ appearing in an episode titled ‘The Jailbreak.’
+He then made regular guest appearances in several television shows, including ‘Naked City,’ ‘The Untouchables,’ ‘Route 66,’ ‘The Twilight Zone,’ ‘The Outer Limits,’ ‘The Fugitive.’

 Continue Reading Below

-While his career graph was steadily escalating, he made his foray into the big screen with the film ‘To Kill A Mockingbird’ in 1962.
-All throughout the 1960s, he played minor and major supporting roles in varied films.
+While his career graph was steadily rising, he made his big screen debut with the film ‘To Kill a Mockingbird’ in 1962.
+Throughout the 1960s, he played minor and major supporting roles in several films.

-The decade of 1990 was the busiest year in terms of film career as he made an appearance in as many as 21 films, sometimes starring in four films in a single year.
-While all his films did good business at the box office, two exceptionally successful ones include the Academy Award nominated flick, ‘The Apostle’ and ‘A Civil Action’.
+During the 1990s, Robert appeared in as many as 21 films, sometimes starring in four films a year.
+While all his films did good business at the box office, two exceptionally successful ones are the ‘Oscar’ award-nominated film ‘The Apostle’ and ‘A Civil Action.’

-He started year 2000 with three releases scheduled, ‘Gone in 60 Seconds’, ‘The 6th Day’ and ‘A Shot at Glory’.
-Eventually, he was seen appearing in a number of movies, some of which include ‘Assassination Tango’, ‘Gods and Generals’, ‘Open Range’, ‘Four Christmases’, ‘Thank You For Smoking’, ‘Get Low’ and so on.
+In 2000, he appeared in three films, namely ‘Gone in 60 Seconds,’ ‘The 6th Day,’ and ‘A Shot at Glory.’
+He was then seen appearing in a number of movies, including ‘Assassination Tango,’ ‘Gods and Generals,’ ‘Open Range,’ ‘Four Christmases,’ ‘Thank You for Smoking,’ and ‘Get Low.’

 Continue Reading Below